-- DAC will provide lunch for all workshops over four hours in length.
+- DAC will provide box lunches for all workshops over four hours in length.
 If your workshop is less than four hours, it will only include a coffee break.
-Workshop lunches will occur in one dedicated meeting room.

 - All workshops must have a minimum of 30 paying attendees or the workshop will be cancelled.

 - For DAC branding and publicity purposes, all workshops must have the word “DAC” in the workshop title.

 Your proposal must include ALL of the information listed below.
 Please submit your proposal at www.dac.com